‘SEVENTH HEAVEN?’ - Audi Q7 Independent New Review (Ref:841/11975)

 By Jonathan Crouch Added 15th November, 2019 , updated 16th February, 2024

-Audi claims to have rejuvenated its large 7-seat luxury SUV, the Q7.
-Jonathan Crouch takes a look.
+Audi claims to have further rejuvenated its large 7-seat luxury SUV, the Q7.
+Jonathan Crouch drives it.

 Ten Second Review